NaturalIntelligence/imglab/README.md

 - **[निम्न (NIMN)](https://github.com/nimndata/spec)** : Schema aware object compression.
 60% more compressed than JSON.
 40% more compressed than msgpack.
 - **[imglab](https://github.com/NaturalIntelligence/imglab)** : Web based tool to label images for object.
 So that they can be used to train dlib or other object detectors.
 You can integrate 3rd party libraries for fast labeling.
 - [fast-lorem-ipsum](https://github.com/amitguptagwl/fast-lorem-ipsum) : Generate lorem ipsum words, sentences, paragraph very quickly.
 - [stubmatic](https://github.com/NaturalIntelligence/Stubmatic) : A stub server to mock behaviour of HTTP(s) / REST / SOAP services.
+You can also mock msgpack, and nimn format in easy way.
 - **[अनुमार्गक (anumargak)](https://github.com/NaturalIntelligence/anumargak)** : Amazinf fast router for node web servers.
 - [fastify-xml-body-parser](https://github.com/NaturalIntelligence/fastify-xml-body-parser/) : Fastify plugin / module to parse XML payload / body into JS object using fast-xml-parser.
 - [Grapes](https://github.com/amitguptagwl/grapes) : Flexible Regular expression engine (for java) which can be applied on char stream. (under development)